macvaz/modern-data-stack/README.md

 docker-compose up -d
 ```

-Connect to `http://localhost:9000` using the `MINIO_USERNAME` and `MINIO_USER_PASSWORD` provided via `.env file`. **Create a pair of `access key` and `secret key`** in MinIO.
-This credentials should be added to [metastore-site.xml](docker/hive-metastore/conf/metastore-site.xml) and [catalog/minio.properties](docker/trino/conf/catalog/minio.properties) in order to integrate HMS, MinIO and trino.
+### Initializing datalake

-Since this repo is for teaching purposes, **it's recommended to create the same keys in MinIO to avoid changing the configuration files**.
+Since this repo is for teaching purposes, a .env file is provided.
+The access keys are totally disposable and not used in any system.
+For an easy setup, it's recommended to keep that access keys to avoid changing the configuration files ([metastore-site.xml](docker/hive-metastore/conf/metastore-site.xml) and [catalog/minio.properties](docker/trino/conf/catalog/minio.properties)) where this keys are used.

-Create the buckets in the MinIO server:
+To provision access keys and creating the bucket in the MinIO server, just type:

 ```bash
 docker-compose exec minio bash /opt/bin/init_datalake.sh
 ```
 ### Testing installation

 Since all Spark source base runs on JVM platform, using spark-shell (instead of pyspark) is recommended for troubleshooting installation errors.
 This avoid confusing wrapped Python-style errors of JVM components.